Who we are

 During the civil wars Reading people raised a regiment “By the People, For the People,” to protect religious freedom.

-The Reading Interfaith Group began as a response to the challenge and opportunities of an increasingly global economy.
-As inspiration and ideas from all over the world came to Reading, the Reading Interfaith Group aims to challenge fear and prejudice by bringing people together.
+Reading Interfaith Group began as a response to the challenge and opportunities of an increasingly global economy.

-The first Reading Interfaith Group meeting was held on Tuesday 23rd April 1985 at the Friends Meeting House.
+We are one of the oldest groups of its kind in the country.
+Our first meeting was held on Tuesday, 23rd April 1985, at the Friends Meeting House.
 A focus on “Some Spring Religious Festivals” provided an opportunity for members of different religious traditions to meet and explore the possibility of starting a Reading inter-faith group linked to the World Congress of Faiths”

 “Our innermost prayer should be that a Hindu should be a better Hindu, a Muslim a better Muslim, a Christian a better Christian.
 I broaden my Hinduism by loving other religions than my own….
 All religions are true”